UofT-DSI/deep_learning/04_instructional_team/lessons/04_convolutional_neural_networks.md

 * $x$ is a $3 \times 3$ chunk (dark area) of the image *(blue array)*
 * Each output neuron is parametrized with the $3 \times 3$ weight matrix $\mathbf{w}$ _(small numbers)

-These slides extensively use convolution visualisation by V.Dumoulin available at https://github.com/vdumoulin/conv_arithmetic
+These slides extensively use convolution visualization by V.Dumoulin available at https://github.com/vdumoulin/conv_arithmetic

 ---